YOU HAVE GREATER RESOLVE THAN YOU GIVE YOURSELF CREDIT FOR

 Exploring other treatment options

-Just as no two people are affected exactly the same way by a crises, anxiety, or life transitions.
+No two people are affected exactly the same way by a crises, anxiety, or life transitions.
 Accept who you are and what works or doesn’t work for you.
-If you conclude you need outside support and it’s time to talk to a professional.
-Don’t be discouraged if it requires speaking to a few people before finding a good fit, the right person for you is out there.
+If you conclude you need outside support and it’s time to talk to a professional, don’t be discouraged.
 Good luck and stay positive.